muratk5n/thirdwave/en/README.md

 ---

-The Guardian: "Tuesday night, news broke that the Pacific nation, less than 2,000km from Australia's east coast, had signed a security deal with China"
+The Guardian: "Tuesday night, news broke that the Pacific nation [Solomon Islands], less than 2,000km from Australia's east coast, had signed a security deal with China"

 ---